Hi there! My name is Kathleen Morris and I’m a primary school teacher in Geelong, Victoria, Australia.

 When I first began this blog, it was a means of sharing what I was learning about technology integration with other educators.

 The blog has evolved since then.
 After seeing what a big impact meaningful technology integration has had in my own classroom, I’m on a mission to help teachers do the same.
-I also love helping teachers realise they can unleash the benefits of technology integration without advanced tech skills or specialised training.
+I love helping teachers realise they can unleash the benefits of technology integration without advanced tech skills or specialised training.

 I like breaking down big ideas or topics, and this also helps me refine my own thinking and understanding.